Tyler Lockett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- Lockett is averaging 59.6 receiving yards per game in 11 career matchups against the Cardinals, 7.9 fewer than his receiving yards prop bet over/under for Sunday's game (67.5).
+- In his 11 matchups against the Cardinals, Lockett's 59.6 receiving yards average is 7.9 less than his over/under for Sunday's game (67.5).

-- Lockett has caught a touchdown pass against the Cardinals three times, and had multiple TDs in one of those games.
+- Lockett has caught a touchdown pass versus the Cardinals three times, and had multiple TDs in one of those games.

 - Note: Lockett's stats vs. Cardinals date back to 2016.

-- The Cardinals have the NFL's eighth-ranked pass defense this season, yielding 227.1 yards per game through the air.
+- The 227.1 passing yards the Cardinals yield per game makes them the NFL's eighth-ranked pass defense this season.

-- The Cardinals have given up 27 touchdowns through the air (1.7 per game).
-They are 21st in the NFL in that category.
+- The Cardinals have allowed 27 passing TDs this season (1.7 per game), ranking them 21st among NFL defenses.

 Recent Performances